-- 1) Remove the cotterless hitch pin that secures the movable pad mount to the pad frame. - 2) Remove the vacuum pad from the pad frame, and disconnect the vacuum hose, as needed. - 3) Insert the extension arm into the pad frame. - 4) Use a cotterless hitch pin to secure the extension arm. - 5) Position the pad mount on the extension arm, and reconnect the vacuum hose, as needed. - 6) Use a cotterless hitch pin to secure the pad mount.
+- 1) Remove the cotterless hitch pin that secures the movable pad mount to the pad frame. - 2) Remove the vacuum pad from the pad frame and, if necessary, disconnect the vacuum hose. - 3) Insert the $\underline{\text{extension arm}}$ into the pad frame. - 4) Use a cotterless hitch pin to secure the extension arm. - 5) Position the pad mount on the extension arm and, if necessary, reconnect the vacuum hose. - 6) Use a cotterless hitch pin to secure the pad mount.